pdfernhout/Twirlip15/README.md

 # Twirlip15 Information Organizer

-Twirlip15 supports browsing and editing files on your local host with various apps -- like a simpler version of NextCloud.
+Twirlip15 supports browsing and editing files on your local computer or a server using various apps.
+It is somewhat like a simpler version of NextCloud.
 It supports personal knowledge management.

 Twirlip15 uses Node.js+Express for the server and Mithril+Tachyons for the UI.
 Twirlip15 makes it easy to develop applications in Mithril which operate on local files.

 A Twirlip15 server is intended to be used locally by a single user or a small trusted group.
 Twirlip15 uses the approach of a trusted client which uses the equivalent of fs.write and directory-related file commands sent from the UI across the network to a server.